winglang/wing/docs/04-reference/winglang-spec.md

 ### 1.9 Error Handling

-Exceptions and `try/catch/finally` are the error mechanisms.
+Exceptions and `try/catch/finally` are the error mechanism.
 Mechanics directly translate to JavaScript.
 You can create a new exception with a `throw` call.

 In the presence of `try`, both `catch` and `finally` are optional but at least one of them must be present.